 A diode is a two-terminal device made from a single PN junction.
-Its defining property is the one-way valve: current flows readily in the forward direction once a small voltage is applied, and essentially no current flows in reverse.
-Everything in this chapter — rectifiers, limiters, clampers, voltage multipliers, voltage references — is a consequence of that asymmetry.
+One-way valve: current flows readily in the forward direction once a small voltage is applied, and essentially no current flows in reverse.
+Rectifiers, limiters, clampers, voltage multipliers, voltage references are all consequences of that asymmetry.

 Terminals and symbol

 The two terminals are the anode (the p-side of the junction) and the cathode (the n-side).
 The schematic symbol is a triangle (the anode) pointing into a bar (the cathode).
-The triangle is an arrowhead, and it points in the direction of conventional current flow when the diode is conducting: from anode to cathode, p to n.
-The bar is a reminder that the cathode is where the arrow stops — current does not flow backwards through it.
+The triangle is an arrowhead pointing in the direction of conventional current flow when the diode conducts: from anode to cathode, p to n.
+The bar marks where the arrow stops; current does not flow backwards through it.

 A diode: current flows easily anode(p)→cathode(n), blocked in reverse.

-A useful mnemonic: the symbol looks like an arrow that physically can only fire one way.
+Mnemonic: the symbol looks like an arrow that can only fire one way.

 Biasing: forward vs reverse

-Biasing just means applying a DC voltage across the device.
-There are two cases, and they map directly onto the PN junction physics.
+Biasing means applying a DC voltage across the device.
+Two cases, mapping directly onto the PN junction physics.

 Forward bias puts the anode positive relative to the cathode.
-This voltage opposes the junction’s built-in barrier, lowering it, so a current flows that grows exponentially with the applied voltage — quantified by the Diode equation.
-Because that current is exponential and unbounded, a forward-biased diode is never used by itself: a series resistor (or some other current-limiting element) is essential, because the diode is non-linear and would otherwise draw an unlimited current and destroy itself.
+This voltage opposes the junction’s built-in barrier, lowering it, so current grows exponentially with the applied voltage, quantified by the Diode equation.
+Since that current is exponential and unbounded, a forward-biased diode is never used by itself: it’s non-linear and would draw unlimited current and destroy itself, so you always need a series resistor (or some other current-limiting element).

 Forward bias passes current, reverse blocks; a series resistor is essential to limit the forward current.